microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraGroup.md

 ## Description

-the Remove-EntraGroup cmdlet removes a group from Microsoft Entra ID.
+The Remove-EntraGroup cmdlet removes a group from Microsoft Entra ID.
 Note that a Unified Group can be restored withing 30 days after deletion using the Restore-EntraDeletedDirectoryObject cmdlet.
 Security groups can't be restored after deletion.